philipbl/duplicate-images/README.md

 python duplicate_finder.py add /path/to/images
 ```

-When a path is added, image files are recursively searched for.
-In particular, `JPEG`, `PNG`, `GIF`, and `TIFF` images are searched for.
-Any image files found will be hashed.
+When a path is added, files are recursively searched for.
+Binary content hash is applied to all files, for image files like `JPEG`, `PNG`, `GIF`, and `TIFF` the perceptive hash is applied.
+Video hash is applied to video files.
 Adding a path uses 8 processes (by default) to hash images in parallel so the CPU usage is very high.

 ### Remove
 ```bash
 python duplicate_finder.py remove /path/to/images
 ```

 A path can be removed from the database.
-Any image inside that path will be removed from the database.
+Any file inside that path will be removed from the database.

 ### Clear
 ```bash